-Several new FDA-approved tests based upon mass spectrometry showcase the power of mass spec not only as a discovery tool, but as a platform for emerging public health challenges of immediate importance.
+Several new FDA-approved tests based upon mass spectrometry showcase the power of mass spec, not only as a discovery technology, but as a capable platform for unprecedented public health challenges.

 At last look, the FDA has granted Emergency Use Approval (EUA) designations to a total of 299 In Vitro diagnostic kits for COVID-19 testing.
 The bulk of these include RT-PCR, Antibody, and Antigen detection platforms based on proven technology.

 Opportunities emerge when pressing issues come to bear.
 As our Emerging Trends in Infectious Disease interactive infographic states, “Outbreaks such as COVID-19 and other emerging infectious diseases represent both challenges in protection and containment, and opportunities for innovation and technology development”.